ricdikulous/imx-unity-game-lessons/lessons/06-Creating-an-S3-Bucket-for-NFT-Metadata/README.md

 # Lesson 6: Creating an S3 Bucket for NFT Metadata

-## Introduction
 Welcome to Lesson 6 of our course, where we will focus on creating an Amazon S3 bucket to store the metadata for our NFTs.
 S3, known for its fast latency and ease of updates, is a robust choice for our needs in "Trash Dash".
 This lesson will guide you through the process using the AWS Cloud Development Kit (CDK).

+## Overview

+Here's an overview of what we'll cover in this lesson:

+1. Create an S3 bucket to store NFT Metadata

 ## Prerequisites
 - Basic understanding of AWS services.
 - AWS account setup.

 If you haven't already you can review the architecture that we will be building out in the following lessons [here](../05-Overview-of-the-Minting-Architecture/README.md).

-## Overview

-Here's an overview of what we'll cover in this lesson:

-1. Create an S3 bucket to store NFT Metadata

 ## What is AWS CDK?
 The AWS Cloud Development Kit (CDK) is a powerful, open-source framework that allows developers to define cloud infrastructure in code.
 It supports languages like TypeScript and Python, enabling a more intuitive and manageable approach to handling AWS resources.